TristanGaldys/Project_Manager/README.md

 5. Then choose or start any project that you are interested in.
 6. Once a Project is selected every task will have a set of skills that are required for the task.
-(*These will be only shown to you if you have 1 or more of the requried skills*)
+(*These will be only shown to you if you have 1 or more of the required skills*)

 ## Contributing